Link: Apply now for the refreshed Marriott Bonvoy Brilliant™ American Express® Card

 6x Bonvoy Points At Marriott Hotels

-The Marriott Bonvoy Brilliant Card offers 6x Bonvoy points for spending at Marriott hotels globally.
+The Marriott Bonvoy Brilliant Card offers 6x Bonvoy points on eligible purchases at Marriott hotels globally.

 3x Bonvoy Points On Restaurants & Flights